Modification Date: 2017-10-08 20:25:01

 -It behaves like stoneware glazes, it suspends well and applies in an even layer that can dry to handling stage is seconds.

--It fires to a better crystal clear than many.
+-It fires to a better crystal clear than most.

--Since the recipe is known, and contains no toxic materials, you can more confidently assure retailers that it is safe; all underglaze color decoration is isolated from any contact with food or drink by this glaze.
+-Since the recipe is known, and contains no toxic materials, you can more confidently assure retailers that it is safe; all underglaze color decoration can be isolated from any contact with food or drink by this.

 -It is compatible with most underglaze colors (including pinks).

-Pay special attention to the drop-and-hold firing schedule for this glaze, especially if your clay body is not fine grained.
+Pay special attention to the drop-and-hold firing schedule, especially if your clay body is not fine-grained.